-615 Howerton Ct., PO Box 6500 Jefferson City 65102 Telephone: (573) 751-3425 / FAX: (573) 751-6564 www.dss.mo.gov/mhd Email: Ask.MHD@dss.mo.gov
+615 Howerton Ct., PO Box 6500, Jefferson City 65102 Telephone: (573) 751-3425 / FAX: (573) 751-6564 www.dss.mo.gov/mhd Email: Ask.MHD@dss.mo.gov

-The MO HealthNet (Missouri Medicaid) program provides medical services to eligible participants within defined program benefits in somewhat the same way insurance companies provide coverage for their policyholders.
+The MO HealthNet (Missouri Medicaid) program provides medical services to eligible participants within defined program benefits in a similar way insurance companies provide coverage for their policy holders.

 The MO HealthNet Division (MHD) is administered by a director appointed by the director of the Department of Social Services.
-The division maintains administrative offices in Jefferson City, Missouri, and contracts with healthcare providers and managed care organizations for the provision of health care.
+The division maintains administrative offices in Jefferson City, and contracts with health care providers and managed care organizations for the provision of health care.